Exomanz/CustomFailText/README.md

 # CustomFailText
 Changes the default fail text to something more customizable.
 It's your text--make it what you want.

-All credits for this plugin and source code will go to [Arti](https://gitlab.com/artemiswkearney "The Original Modder"), as I just updated it for the most recent version.
+All credits for the source code will go to [Arti](https://gitlab.com/artemiswkearney "The Original Modder").

 ## Features
 * Picks a random entry from the config file at `Beat Saber/UserData/CustomFailText/CustomFailText.txt`.